inferno-framework/davinci-dtr-test-kit/docs/Server-Details.md

-Because the business logic that determines which questionnaires are returned is outside of the DTR specification and will vary between implementers, testers are required to provide the requests that Inferno will make to the server.
+Because the business logic that determines which questionnaires are returned is outside of the DTR specification and will vary between implementers, testers are required to provide the requests that Inferno will make to the server, either via user input or a tester-controlled DTR client.
 See the [_Controlling Simulated DTR Client Requests_ page](https://github.com/inferno-framework/davinci-dtr-test-kit/wiki/Controlling-Simulated-Requests) for details on how to specify requests for the `$questionnaire-package` and `$next-question` operations.